-Independent of the genetic variant, all neutrophil granulocytes were characterized by strong imbalances of their proteome.
-Whereas proteins of the translational apparatus, mitochondrial proteins and stress response proteins (ER stress and nonsense-mediated decay) were more abundantly expressed in patient derived neutrophils, proteins from all granule subsets were less abundantly expressed.
-These global changes may reflect incomplete terminal differentiation and/or cellular adaption to the consequences of the underlying mutation (e.g. unfolded protein response to variants in neutrophil elastase, see Grenda).
-Even though no pathognomonic proteome aberrations could be established, our proteome analysis revealed pronounced loss of proteins of neutrophil granules, including CRISP3 and PTX3.
+Independent of the genetic variant, all neutrophil granulocytes were characterized by strong imbalances in their proteome.
+Whereas proteins of the translational apparatus, mitochondrial proteins, and stress response proteins (ER stress and NMD) were more abundantly expressed in patient-derived neutrophils, proteins from all granule subsets were less abundantly expressed.
+These global changes may reflect incomplete terminal differentiation and/or cellular adaption to the consequences of the underlying mutation (eg, unfolded protein response to variants in neutrophil elastase).
+Even though no pathognomonic proteome aberrations could be established, our proteome analysis revealed a pronounced loss of proteins of neutrophil granules, including CRISP3 and PTX3.
 Proper SRP function might emerge as a rate-limiting step to secure timely and efficient production of defined granule proteins, a prerequisite for physiological neutrophil maturation.

-A requirement for intact SRP function to sustain normal granulopoiesis in larval zebrafish in vivo has been established in studies examining the global genetic requirement of srp54 in zebrafish development and modelling specific SRP54 disease alleles.
-We therefore used zebrafish granulopoiesis as a bioassay to evaluate the requirement for srpra and srp19 in neutrophil production.
+A requirement for intact SRP function to sustain normal granulopoiesis in larval zebrafish in vivo has been established in studies examining the global genetic requirement of srp54 in zebrafish development and modeling specific SRP54 disease alleles.
+We, therefore, used zebrafish granulopoiesis as a bioassay to evaluate the requirement for srpra and srp19 in neutrophil production.
 Crispants of the srpra locus (with assorted disruptive gene edits) phenocopied the embryonic lethality of the zebrafish srp54 knockout.
-To circumvent this, we gene-edited srpra in a neutrophillineage restricted manner using our system that limits Cas9 expression to maturing neutrophils using the myeloperoxidase promoter.
+To circumvent this, we gene-edited srpra in a neutrophil-lineage restricted manner using our system that limits Cas9 expression to maturing neutrophils using the myeloperoxidase promoter.
 The neutrophil deficiency of these lineage-specific crispants demonstrated a requirement for normal srpra function in granulopoiesis in vivo.
 Similarly, srp19 morphants with confirmed intron 3 retention (predicted to result in a nonsense transcript) confirmed a requirement for normal srp19 splicing in sustaining normal granulopoiesis in vivo.
-Although these strategies did not replicate the exact disease allele variants, these data represent a formal reverse genetic test of gene requirement in vivo, and functionally support the candidacy of SRPRA and SRP19 as SCN disease genes.
-Collectively, these observations are consistent with mutation of SRP54 and several other SRP components being causative of an SCN disease phenotype.
+Although these strategies did not replicate the exact disease allele variants, these data represent a formal reverse genetic test of gene requirement in vivo and functionally support the candidacy of SRPRA and SRP19 as SCN